AIT-Assistive-Autonomous-Systems/g2o_vendor/README.md

 ## Build options

 We enable the build shared lib options and as long as no changes are made to this repo or `g2o` itself, this should not include any GPL license code as we disabled the examples and apps.
+But as noted below some libs like suitesparse may be compiled with GPL features.
+So either don't use it or remcompile that if it is an issue.

 ## g2o notes
 g2o is licensed under the BSD License.
 However, some libraries are available